 A trust fund is a legal entity that acts as a transitional structure to convey wealth from a donor (known as the grantor) to one or more beneficiaries.
 This differs from the trust entity itself, which is the agreement created to specify how the assets will be distributed, according to Trust and Will.

-Trust funds are most useful for adults who wish to give their wealth to children, but they also can be used as a personal savings method to prepare for periods of unemployment and lack of income.
-A trust fund involves a trustee who, usually for a fee, helps to manage the trust fund, in some cases even deciding how the fund will invest its money to generate more income in the future.
+Trust funds are most useful for adults who want to pass their wealth to children, but they can also be used as a personal savings method to prepare for periods of unemployment or other lack of income.
+A trust fund involves a trustee who manages the trust fund, usually for a fee.
+In some cases, the trustee may even decide how the fund will invest its money to generate more income in the future.
 This trustee is often a professional trust advisor.

-Some donors prefer naming a friend or family member as trustee rather than a certified trust advisor because they feel the need to put the fund in the hands of someone they can trust.
+Some donors prefer naming a friend or family member as trustee rather than a certified trust advisor because they feel the need to put the fund in the hands of someone they're sure they can trust.
 This occurs largely out of fears of conflicting interests.
-For example, a potential client might fear that a trust advisor, acting as a professional trustee, may engage in business practices that compromise the stability of the fund, such as loaning money to himself from the fund or selling his own property to the fund.
+For example, a potential client might fear that a trust advisor, acting as a professional trustee, may engage in business practices that compromise the stability of the fund.
+This might involve loaning money to themselves from the fund or selling their own property to the fund.